Asurr/SpringBoot-kafka-MongoDB-test/README.md

 # Spring Boot with Kafka,MongoDB and Swagger Example

-## This Project covers with KafkaController:
+## KafkaController:
-how to use Spring Boot with Spring Kafka to Consume JSON(User)/String message from Kafka topics how to use Spring Boot with Spring Kafka to Produce JSON(User)/String message to Kafka topics
+- `how to use Spring Boot with Spring Kafka to Consume JSON(User)/String message from Kafka topics`
+- `how to use Spring Boot with Spring Kafka to Produce JSON(User)/String message to Kafka topics`

-## This Project covers with UserController:
+## UserController:
-how to use Spring Boot with MongoDB to find,create and delete users on MongoDB
+- `how to use Spring Boot with MongoDB to find,create and delete users on MongoDB`

 ## ZOOKEEPER COMMANDS